Minden Lookout Replacement

 The popular sightseeing location, near the corner of Minden and Junction Roads, is 286m above sea level and offers panoramic views over Tauranga, Mount Maunganui, Matakana Island and the surrounding coastline.

-Designed to meet modern building code requirements, one of the key differences will be steel roof beams, compared to the original platform which was mainly made of timber.
+Built around the existing stone plinth and viewing dial, the new structure will be single-storey, and designed to meet modern building code requirements.
+One of the key differences will be steel roof beams, compared to the original platform which was mainly made of timber.
 A new accessible path will also be built, to make the platform easier for everyone to reach.

 Under the Kaimai Reserve Management Plan 2025, Council has committed to working with mana whenua to include heritage information at the lookout site in the future.